-Figure 2.12 shows some of the notation that we use for block diagrams.
+Figure 3.14 shows some of the notation that we use for block diagrams.
 Signals are represented as lines, with arrows to indicate inputs and outputs.
 The first diagram is the representation for a summation of two signals.
-An input/output response is represented as a rectangle with the system name (or mathematical de-
+An input/output response is represented as a rectangle with the system name (or mathematical description) in the block.
+Two special cases are a proportional gain, which scales the input by a multiplicative factor, and an integrator, which outputs the integral of the input signal.